herve4m/quay-collection/README.md

 ## Using the Collection

-The modules in the collection access Red Hat Quay through its REST API.
+The modules in the collection access Quay through its REST API.
 The modules can connect to the API by using a username and a password, or by using an OAuth access token.

 There are two ways to get an OAuth access token:

-* Use the Red Hat Quay web UI.
+* Use the Quay Container Registry web UI.
-* Use the `herve4m.quay.quay_first_user` Ansible module to create the first user account just after you installed Red Hat Quay.
+* Use the `herve4m.quay.quay_first_user` Ansible module to create the first user account just after you installed Quay Container Registry.
   The module creates and then returns an OAuth access token for the user.
   This token is only valid for 2 hours and 30 minutes.